-- (2) Represents the amount of cumulative gross unrealized losses on securities for which we have not recognized OTTI. - (3) Consists of debt securities issued by Fannie Mae and Freddie Mac, which had amortized cost of \$130 million and \$200 million, as of December 31, 2011 and 2010, respectively, and fair value of \$137 million and \$213 million, as of December 31, 2011 and 2010, respectively. - (4) Consists of mortgage-backed securities issued by Fannie Mae, Freddie Mac and Ginnie Mae with amortized cost of \$12.3 billion, \$8.9 billion and \$4.5 billion, respectively, and fair value of \$12.6 billion, \$9.1 billion and \$4.5 billion, respectively, as of December 31, 2011.
-The book value of Fannie Mae, Freddie Mac and Ginnie Mae investments exceeded 10% of our stockholders' equity as of December 31, 2011. - (5) Consists of securities collateralized by credit card loans, auto loans, auto dealer floor plan inventory loans and leases, student loans, equipment loans, and other.
+- (1) Represents the amount of cumulative non-credit other-than-temporary impairment ("OTTI") losses recorded in AOCI.
+These losses are included in total gross unrealized losses. - (2) Represents the amount of cumulative gross unrealized losses on securities for which we have not recognized OTTI. - (3) Consists of debt securities issued by Fannie Mae and Freddie Mac, which had amortized cost of \$130 million and \$200 million, as of December 31, 2011 and 2010, respectively, and fair value of \$137 million and \$213 million, as of December 31, 2011 and 2010, respectively. - Ocnsists of mortgage-backed securities issued by Fannie Mae, Freddie Mac and Ginnie Mae with amortized cost of \$12.3 billion, \$8.9 billion and \$4.5 billion, respectively, and fair value of \$12.6 billion, \$9.1 billion and \$4.5 billion, respectively, as of December 31, 2011.
+The book value of Fannie Mae, Freddie Mac and Ginnie Mae investments exceeded 10% of our stockholders' equity as of December 31, 2011. - Consists of securities collateralized by credit card loans, auto loans, auto dealer floor plan inventory loans and leases, student loans, equipment loans, and other.
 The distribution among these asset types was approximately 75% credit card loans, 11% auto dealer floor plan inventory loans and leases, 6% auto loans, 4% student loans, 2% equipment loans, and 2% other as of December 31, 2011.
 In comparison, the distribution was approximately 78% credit card loans, 7% student loans, 7% auto loans, 6% auto dealer floor plan inventory loans and leases, and 2% equipment loans as of December 31, 2010.

-Approximately 86% of the securities in our asset-backed security portfolio were rated AAA or its equivalent as of December 31, 2011, compared with 90% as of December 31, 2010. - (6) Consists of municipal securities and equity investments, primarily related to CRA activities.
+Approximately 86% of the securities in our asset-backed security portfolio were rated AAA or its equivalent as of December 31, 2011, compared with 90% as of December 31, 2010. - 6 Consists of municipal securities and equity investments, primarily related to CRA activities.